César Castro (diver)

 César Augusto Aquino de Castro (born September 2, 1982) is a Brazilian competitive diver from Brasília, Distrito Federal.
 Castro has represented Brazil in four consecutive Olympics Summer Olympics, 2004 Summer Olympics in Athens Games, 2008 Summer Olympics in Beijing, 2012 Summer Olympics in London, and 2016 Summer Olympics in Rio de Janeiro.

 For 2 times, 2004 Summer Olympics and 2016 Summer Olympics Castro reached the final and finished in 9th in men's individual 3m springboard.
 He placed 24th at the Beijing 2008 Summer Olympics and 17th at the London 2012 Olympics in the same event.

 At the 2009 World Aquatics Championships in Rome, Italy, Cesar finished in 5th in the Men's 3m Springboard, the best result a Brazilian has ever achieved in the history of this championship.

 Cesar Castro was the first Brazilian diver to receive a medal in an International Fédération internationale de natation (FINA) Diving Grand Prix.
 He was elected 9 times by the Brazilian Olympic Committee as the best Brazilian diver (2002, 2006, 2007, 2009, 2010, 2011, 2012, 2013, 2014).
 In 2004 Summer Olympics, Cesar Castro reached the Olympic Final, 52 years after the last Brazilian diver finalist in Olympic Games in Helsinki, Finland.

 In other competitions, Castro frequently ranked top 10 in FINA world ranking; he was five times South American Champion (1997, 2002, 2006, 2012 and 2014) and has two Pan American Medals (silver, 2007 and bronze, 2011).
-Moreover, César Castro won four medals in the 2005 World University Games in Izmir Universiade, Turkey and holds the total of twelve medals of FINA International diving Grand Prix from the years 2002 to 2015.
+Moreover, César Castro won four medals in the 2005 World University Games in İzmir Universiade, Turkey and holds the total of twelve medals of FINA International diving Grand Prix from the years 2002 to 2015.

 César Castro has also won several Brazilian National Diving Championships 3m events and set numerous Brazilian national records.
 On the international diving stage, Cesar Castro qualified for and represented the Brazilian national Team at several distinguished international competitions such as the Pan American Games, FINA World Championships, FINA Diving World Cup, World Series, Summer Universiade and Summer Olympic Games.